 The pursuit of happiness is a race humanity participates in together.
 The good news is that there’s no limit to the number of winners in this race.
 The bad news is that many people don’t make it off the starting blocks.
 Work makes up a significant portion of our lives — so, unsurprisingly, it’s a major factor in our happiness level.
 How can we improve our work lives to boost happiness?

 Too often, we live with a nagging sense that we’re missing out on our purpose in the world.
 Our personal purpose and our day-to-day work often feel disparate.
-Here’s a framework you can use to align your personal mission with your work goals.
+Here’s a framework you can use to align your personal mission with your work goals for a better balance of work life happiness.

 1. Identify Your Values